Downtown Houston: Architecture

 In the 1960s, downtown comprised a modest collection of mid-rise office structures, but has since grown into one of the largest skylines in the United States.
-In 1960, the central business district had 10 million square feet (930,000 m²) of office space, increasing to about 16 million square feet (1,500,000 m²) in 1970.
-Downtown Houston was on the threshold of a boom in 1970 with 8.7 million square feet (800,000 m²) of office space planned or under construction and huge projects being launched by real estate developers.
+In 1960, the central business district had 10 million square feet (930,000 m2) of office space, increasing to about 16 million square feet (1,500,000 m2) in 1970.
+Downtown Houston was on the threshold of a boom in 1970 with 8.7 million square feet (800,000 m2) of office space planned or under construction and huge projects being launched by real estate developers.
 The largest proposed development was the 32-block Houston Center.
 Only a small part of the original proposal was ultimately constructed, however.
-Other large projects included the Cullen Center, Allen Center, and towers for Shell Oil Company.
+Other large projects included the Cullen Center, Allen Center, and towers for Shell USA.
 The surge of skyscrapers mirrored the skyscraper booms in other cities, such as Los Angeles and Dallas.
 Houston experienced another downtown construction spurt in the 1970s with the energy industry boom.